Become a Fellow with the Office of the Attorney General

 The Colorado Attorney General’s Office seeks applications for its Fellowship Program from:

-- Law students in their final year at an accredited law school scheduled to graduate in 2017; and
+- Law students in their final year at an accredited law school scheduled to graduate in the Spring of 2018; and

-- Current, full-time judicial law clerks who received their J.D. prior to 2017.
+- Current, full-time judicial law clerks who received their J.D. prior to 2018 and have not been hired to practice law in another setting.

-The Fellowship Program begins October 2017.
-All individuals invited to participate must commit to a one-year term and must take the Colorado bar exam no later than July 2017.
-The annual salary is $50,000.
-Note: Bar passage is required to join the program in October 2017.
+The Fellowship Program begins October 2018.
+All individuals invited to participate must commit to a one-year term and must take the Colorado bar exam no later than July 2018.
+The annual salary is $50,000 plus medical/dental benefits.
+Note: Bar passage is required to join the program in October 2018.

 A complete application package is comprised of the following items: